Optimal transfer functions for bandwidth-limited imaging: Application in linear deconvolution

 The concept of an ideal OTF is important for often applied linear deconvolution methods.
 Let us assume, the actual experimental PSF of a given microscope is $U_{exp}(\mathbf{r})$ which can take into account all kinds of imperfections such as optical aberrations, angle-dependent transmission efficiency of the objective etc. These imperfections will affect the measured image $I_{exp}(\mathbf{r})$ (blurring, reducing contrast, etc.).
 If one knows the ideal OTF $\tilde{U}(\mathbf{k})$ over the same frequency support as that of $\tilde{U}_{exp}(\mathbf{k})$, one can calculate a rectified Fourier-transformed image as

+Just dividing by $\tilde{U}_{exp}(\mathbf{k})$ seemingly results in a better, more sharp, outcome of the deconvolution.
+In that case, however, the effective OTF will be essentially flat across the OTF support ${\cal M}$, which will violate the PSF positivity constraint.
+The key thesis of this paper, namely that the the best possible bandwidth limited linear representation of any object is the convolution of the ground truth object with the ideal OTF, implies that the multiplication with the ideal OTF in eq.~\ref{eq:filtering} is a necessary ingredient of the linear deconvolution.

-Of course, such a naive scheme is numerically dangerous because the denominator $\tilde{U}_{exp}(\mathbf{k})$ tends to zero when the frequency vector $\mathbf{k}$ approaches the boundary of the frequency support $\mathcal{M}$, so one has to apply some regularization to prevent numerical boosting of high-frequency image noise, see e.g. ref.~\cite{muller2010image} for the case of image scanning microscopy (ISM), ref.~\cite{dertinger2010achieving} for the case of super-resolution optical fluctuation imaging (SOFI), or ref.~\cite{smith2021simnoise} for the case of Structured Illumination Microscopy (SIM).
-Algorithms of some sophistication take into account the frequency-dependence of image noise \cite{stelzer1998contrast,verveer1999comparison,ingerman2019signal}.
-A recent proposal of one of us for noise-optimum Wiener filtering for SIM \cite{smith2021simnoise} would translate in the current context to
+Of course, a naive scheme such as eq.~\ref{eq:filtering} is numerically dangerous because the denominator $\tilde{U}_{exp}(\mathbf{k})$ tends to zero when the frequency vector $\mathbf{k}$ approaches the boundary of the frequency support $\mathcal{M}$, so one has to apply some regularization to prevent numerical boosting of high-frequency image noise, see e.g. ref.~\cite{muller2010image} for the case of image scanning microscopy (ISM), ref.~\cite{dertinger2010achieving} for the case of super-resolution optical fluctuation imaging (SOFI), or ref.~\cite{smith2021simnoise} for the case of Structured Illumination Microscopy (SIM).
+In the simplest case, one adds a small number to the denominator to prevent divergence effects, i.e.

+where $\epsilon$ is typically chosen to be much smaller than the maximum of $\vert\tilde{U}_{exp}(\mathbf{k})\vert$.
+As an example we have recorded movies of single luminescent quantum dots (QDs) with a wide-field microscope, so that we could apply a Super-resolution Fluorescence Optical Imaging (SOFI) analysis for obtaining a super-resolved second-order SOFI image.
+In second-order SOFI, one calculates from the movie of recorded images $I(\mathbf{r},t)$ a second-order cumulant image via